system76/docs/_articles/terminal-basics.md

 ---

-The **Terminal** is a tool for issuing text-based commands to your Ubuntu Operating System.
+The **terminal** is an interactive, text-based interface for your Ubuntu Operating System.
 When you type a command, you're basically telling your computer to do something very specific.
+Many commands will print information to the screen.
+Some will ask for input.
+Others may just return you to a prompt.

-The quickest way to install, remove or update applications is through the Terminal.
-A Terminal is sometimes referred to as the Shell, Command Line, or Command Prompt.
+The quickest way to install, remove or update applications is through the terminal.
+The terminal is also referred to as the **shell, command line, prompt, or command prompt.**

 To open a terminal, press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd>

 You can also tap your **Ubuntu key** to search your computer and type the word 'terminal.'